panda3d/panda3d-docs/programming/camera-control/perspective-lenses.rst

 film size and focal length, Panda will calculate the field of view.
 If you set focal length and field of view, Panda will calculate the film size.

-Also, the aspect ratio can be set either implicitly, by using the two-parameter ``setFov()`` or
-``setFilmSize()`` methods, or explicitly, by directly specifying it with
+Also, the aspect ratio can be set either implicitly, by using the two-parameter :meth:`~.Lens.set_fov()` or :meth:`~.Lens.set_film_size()` methods, or explicitly, by directly specifying it with :meth:`~.Lens.set_aspect_ratio()`.
-``setAspectRatio()``.
 If you set the aspect ratio explicitly, Panda will recompute your vertical field of view and vertical film size to match.

 .. |Lens tutorial, perspective view| image:: lens-tutorial-perspective.jpg
 .. |Lens tutorial, top view| image:: lens-tutorial-top.jpg